header main

 I was greeted by my friendly UPS driver one fine Monday afternoon, and he dropped a hefty box into my arms, and I was stoked to see the familiar Kicker logo staring at me...
 Suffice to say, the box was open in minutes, and I sat back and stared in awe at this kick-ass piece of technology.

-If you know me at all, you know that I love me some music, and that my tastes are pretty far-reaching indeed...
+and that my tastes are pretty far-reaching indeed...
 I thoroughly enjoy my classic rock and blues, and love deeper tracks and vinyl over CD's and more commercial collections.
 Sadly, swapping records on a turntable just isn't in the cards when ink is flying and pixels are being violated and customized, so I rely a lot on my iPod (which, thanks to my handy iMic is loaded with groovy tunes, digitized!) and our local KCDX, which sounds like an iPod gone haywire anyway...
 However, my Studio audio system is old (I mean OOOOLD and Frankenstein-ed together), and my iPod doesn't show the quality in sound through the tangle of cords, wires, adapters and hacked-together mess that makes it all "work".

 That, my friend, is where this iKick 501 reigns SUPREME!!
 Simply hook up the power cable, drop in the appropriate (and included!) adapter, drop in your iPod, iPhone, whichever you have, and hit 'play" on the remote... and then pick your jaw off of the floor.